nnellans/terraform-guide/README.md

     - You only need to include Providers being used by that Child Module
     - You should only specify a minimum version.
 Let the Root Module dictate the maximum version
     - If your Child Module uses multiple copies of the same Provider, then specify the `configuration_aliases` argument, this specifies the exact Providers and their Aliases that must be passed to this Child Module when calling it
-- `backend` is used to configure which Backend the Terraform CLI will use
+- `backend` is used to configure where Terraform will store the state file
   - This block only belongs in Root Modules
 - The `terraform` block has a few other uses, but they will not be covered here.
 Read the [terraform block reference](https://developer.hashicorp.com/terraform/language/block/terraform) docs for more info